jenmunoz/BIOL409.github.io/_posts/2016-03-30-info-session.md

 layout: post
 title: First Information Session (March 25th)
-subtitle: prepare your questions about the course...
+subtitle: prepare your questions about the course... date:2020-03-04
-date: 2020-03-04
 ---

 **Remember!!!**
-our first information session is Wednesday March 25th, 4:00-5:00 pm at the Biodiversity Building Room 224 (second floor).
+our first information session will be on Wednesday March 25th, 4:00-5:00 pm at the Biodiversity Building Room 224 (second floor).
 In this meeting we will tell you more about why this course if one-in-a-life-time experience.

 Don't know where is it?, don't worry... here is a map